4xmen/Get-Github-Achievements/README.md

 ## How to Get Yolo Achievement

 ### Yolo is one of the most beautiful achievements of Github, which can give a very beautiful effect to your Github profile.
-To get this achievement, you need to Merged a pull request without a review.
+To get this achievement, you need to Merge a pull request without a review.

 #### - If you need more help, click on the How to Get button to get a step-by-step tutorial on how to get this achievement.